 Does the myth of an NFL betting system that can guarantee a profit have any truth to it?
 Probably not, but that hasn’t stopped so-called “NFL betting experts” from promising they have one.

 Can you trust these people and the systems they sell?
 Is it a good idea to skip doing your research and buy NFL picks instead?
 Probably not, but that doesn’t mean no one has ever made a profit using an NFL betting system.

 Most football betting systems make more money for the people selling them than those using them.
 However, some systems have proven themselves profitable for some time.

 If you want to bet on sports for a living, you’ll have a hard time making ends meet if you’re blowing part of your bankroll buying picks or the secrets to some hardcore betting system.

 However, casual NFL bettors with disposable cash can save the time and energy they’d otherwise spend doing research by using an NFL football betting system, and they may find a modicum of success.

-Read on to find out everything you need to know about legally betting on the NFL right here in the US.
-We’ll also explore which football betting systems work, which are a scam, and whether you should consider paying for an NFL betting system or developing your own.
+Read on for more about how to bet legally on the NFL online right here in the US below.
+We’ll also explore which football betting systems work, which are a scam, and whether to consider paying for an NFL betting system or developing your own.

 Should I use an NFL betting system?

-If you don’t have the time to do the research required to analyze this week’s NFL lines & odds or develop your own proven NFL system, you should certainly think about using one.
+If you don’t have the time to do the research required to analyze this week’s NFL odds or develop your own proven NFL system, you should certainly think about using one.